uxmoon/web-starter-kit/readme.md

 ## Live reload

 Live reload with Browser Sync, inject CSS and reload page on HTML or JavaScript changes.
 Support and test multiple devices at the same time, scroll, click, etc.

+## EditorConfig

+[EditorConfig](https://editorconfig.org/) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.

+Install the plugin for your editor: [View list](https://editorconfig.org/#download)